HerrZatacke/2bit-pxlr-studio/README.md

 # Custom Camera ROM
 This project has been created with [GBDK 2020](https://github.com/gbdk-2020/gbdk-2020).
-It provides a custom ROM for the [flashable Game Boy Camera](https://github.com/HDR/Gameboy-Camera-Flashcart) targeted on accessing the full potential of the sensor, as well as giving photographers more control.
+It provides a custom ROM for [HDR's flashable Game Boy Camera](https://github.com/HDR/Gameboy-Camera-Flashcart) targeted on accessing the full potential of the sensor, as well as giving photographers more control.

 ## Current features:
 + Most settings of the camera's sensor are already configurable: